ReaperOAK/KCAdashboard/public/api/endpoints/chess/docs.md

   Saves the result of a completed game.

 - **upload-pgn.php**
   Uploads a PGN file for analysis or record-keeping.
+Now supports advanced visibility controls (public, private, batch, students) via metadata.

+- **edit-pgn.php**
+  Edit PGN metadata and visibility.
+Only the owner or admin can edit.

+- **delete-pgn.php**
+  Delete a PGN file.
+Only the owner or admin can delete.

+- **set-pgn-visibility.php**
+  Change PGN visibility after upload.
+Only the owner or admin can change visibility.

 - **validate-pgn.php**
   Validates the format and content of a PGN file.